phinnaeus/sudoku/README.md

 * **displayPuzzle**

-    Takes an array of puzzle entries to input.
-Interprets "0" elements as blank spots in the puzzle.
+    Takes a Puzzle object displayes all included info in relevant place on the board.

-* **puzzleToArray**
+* **puzzleToObject**

-    Returns the currently displayed puzzle as an array of 81 elements.
+    Returns the currently displayed puzzle as a Puzzle object.

 * **savePuzzle**